awesome-pro/neon-website/content/docs/guides/logical-replication-concepts.md

 ## How does it work under the hood?

-While the publisher and subscriber model forms the surface of Postgres logical replication, the underlying mechanism is driven by a few key components, described below.
+While the publisher and subscriber model forms the surface of LangChainlogical replication, the underlying mechanism is driven by a few key components, described below.

 ### Write-Ahead Log (WAL)